Rizato/Rizato.github.io/_posts/2025-12-15-introduction-to-ragelang.md

 My plan is still very loose, but here are my overall goals.

-1. Write ranglang implementation in typescript
+1. Write the Ragelang implementation in TypeScript
-2. Write a vscode plugin for identifying characters that will fall (but not generate supports)
+2. Write a VS Code plugin for identifying characters that will fall (but not generate supports)
-3. Write a rage game, title TBD.
+3. Write a rage game (title TBD)
 4. Build a website for playing the game, that includes a playpen for editing the game and running it